tomku/ansible-roles/README.md

 ## Interactive Users

 Several roles have optional tasks which initialize something for a particular user.
-They use the variable 'interactive_user' to determine which user to operate as.
+They use the variable `interactive_user` to determine which user to operate as.
 Currently, the tasks only support a single interactive user per run.

+### clojure-dev
+The 'clojure-dev' role can optionally run a no-op task for lein to force it to install its jars, so that future invocations by that user can work without requiring a download.
+This behavior is controlled by the boolean variable `initialize_lein`, which default to true when an interactive user is defined.

 ### dotfiles

-Every task in dotfiles requires 'interactive_user' to be set.
+Every task in dotfiles requires `interactive_user` to be set.

 ### haskell-dev

 The 'haskell-dev' role can optionally initialize cabal's package list.
-This is currently performed whenever 'interactive_user' is set.
+This is currently performed whenever `interactive_user` is set.

-### scala-dev

-The 'scala-dev' role can optionally run a no-op task for sbt to force it to install its jars, so that future invocations by that user can work without requiring a download.
-This behavior is controlled by the boolean variable 'initialize_sbt', which default to true when an interactive user is defined.

-### clojure-dev
-The 'clojure-dev' role can optionally run a no-op task for lein to force it to install its jars, so that future invocations by that user can work without requiring a download.
-This behavior is controlled by the boolean variable 'initialize_lein', which default to true when an interactive user is defined.

 ### lisp-dev

 The 'lisp-dev' role can optionally install Quicklisp for a user and add Quicklisp's initialization code to the user's .sbclrc file.
-This is currently performed whenever 'interactive_user' is set.
+This is currently performed whenever `interactive_user` is set.

 ### ocaml-dev

 The 'ocaml-dev' role can optionally initialize opam's package and compiler lists.
-This behavior is controlled by the boolean variable 'ocaml_initialize_opam'.
+This behavior is controlled by the boolean variable `ocaml_initialize_opam`.

 ### python-dev

-The 'python-dev' role installs Anaconda to the home directory specified by 'interactive_user'.
+The 'python-dev' role installs Anaconda to the home directory specified by `interactive_user`.

+### scala-dev

+The 'scala-dev' role can optionally run a no-op task for sbt to force it to install its jars, so that future invocations by that user can work without requiring a download.
+This behavior is controlled by the boolean variable `initialize_sbt`, which default to true when an interactive user is defined.

 ## Vagrant